What are customs Duty charges?

 Who is responsible for paying Import Taxes?

-The importer (person or business) receiving the shipment is legally obliged to pay for any and all import taxes placed on their package.
+The importer (person or business) receiving the shipment is legally obliged to pay for any and all import VAT placed on their package.

 Why wasn't I notified about Import Taxes ahead of time?